 It’s not just celebrities who are seeking out face lifts, breast augmentations, and tummy tucks anymore.
 Now people from all walks of life are visiting plastic surgeons in the hopes of improving their appearance.
 In fact, in 2016 alone, USA Today reports Americans spent over $16 million on cosmetic plastic surgeries.
-This proves it’s becoming more accessible and affordable for everyone, not just the Hollywood elite.
+This proves it’s becoming more accessible and affordable for everyone.

 The most common plastic surgery procedure is a breast augmentation, with liposuction and nose reshaping close behind.
 But what’s it really like to go under the knife, and what can patients expect afterwards?
 We have the answers here.

 Cosmetic surgery and plastic surgery are actually quite different

 Not everyone gets surgery just to look better — many others choose to go under the knife to regain function in certain areas of the body.
 As the American Board of Cosmetic Surgery says, cosmetic surgery involves one goal: enhancing appearance.
 Plastic surgery, however, typically involves reconstructing parts of the body damaged from trauma, burns, disease, or birth disorders.

 Plastic surgery training differs greatly from cosmetic training, too.
 And any licensed physician can legally perform surgery of the cosmetic sort, no matter what sort of training they’ve actually had.
 Because of this, you absolutely must do your research on a doctor’s experience before choosing them for a procedure.